omederos/biggy/README.markdown

 That makes Biggy compelling for high-read situations, such as a blog, product catalog, etc. At least that's what I've used NeDB for and it works great.

+## Performance

+In the Tasks project (a Console app) there are simple loops that write 1000 records to disk at once (in a batch) as well as a simple read.
+You can see the results for yourself... they are OK.

+Writing 1000 records in a batch takes about 30ms (give or take), writing in a loop takes about 4 seconds (!), but reading records out is too small to record :):):).

+There's a lot to do to make this a bit more functional, but for now it does what I envisioned.

 ## Wanna Help?

 Please do!
 This is rough stuff that I put together one morning just wondering if I could do it.
 I'd love your help if you're game.